ehpc-lab/docker-conda-course/README.md

 Ensure that the software Docker Desktop is installed successfully.
 You will see an icon close to the date and clock.

 ### For Linux
-Access the “Get Docker Linux” website (https://docs.docker.com/get-docker/) and follow the instructions for installing.
+Access the “Get Docker Linux” website (https://docs.docker.com/get-docker/) and follow the installation instructions.

 Update all Linux packages using the command line:
 ```
 sudo apt-get update
 ```

-Install required packages to the Docker program:
+Install the required packages to the Docker program:
 ```
 sudo apt-get install apt-transport-https ca-certificates curl gnupg lsb-release
 ```